 - 3. Unzip the downloaded file.
 There are a file named ParagonUpdate_xxx.exe (xxx represents the version) and a firmware file for the user station.
 If using the P2-EUST, the firmware file is named EUST-xxx.hex.
 If using the P2-UST, the firmware file is named V5-xxx.hex (xxx represents the version). - 4.
 Double click "ParagonUpdate_xxx.exe" to execute the program. - 5.
 Enter the information about the user station in the Paragon Update utility.
-For example: - In the Name column, type P2-EUST-1 - In the IP address/Serial column, select < Default Serial> - In the Port column, type 2.
+For example: - In the Name column, type P2-EUST-1 - In the IP address/Serial column, select <Default Serial> - In the Port column, type 2.
 This represents the serial port-COM2 - 6.
-Ensure the checkbox before the user station is selected $(\mathbf{\Sigma})$. - 7.
+Ensure the checkbox before the user station is selected (☑). - 7.
 Click Load Hex File to select the firmware file. - 8.
-To start the upgrade, click Send To Paragon \rightarrow Yes. - 9.
+To start the upgrade, click Send To Paragon --> Yes. - 9.
 Once the upgrade is completed, a message appears.

-See General Update Procedure (on page 153) and Paragon Manager User Guide on the manual CD for details.
+See General Update Procedure (on page 166) and Paragon Manager User Guide for details.
+This user guide is available on the "User Manuals & Quick Setup Guides" CD, or on Raritan's Firmware and Documentation webpage